AliceEHZz/COMM-DOC-md-user-doc/docs/DML.md

 # Data Manipulation Language (DML)

-:eyes: In this section, we will cover some basic DML commands, which are used to insert, update, and delete rows from the tables.
+In this section, we will cover some basic DML commands, which are used to insert, update, and delete rows from the tables.
 We will go cover the following DML commands to manipulate some data in the table:

 - ```INSERT```